csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 **Oftentimes, the selectors you’re transplanting may be longer than the declarations you’re trying to avoid repeating.**

-If we were to actually just repeat the `front-weight: bold;` declaration
+If we were to actually just repeat the `font-weight: bold;` declaration
 <var>n</var> times—instead of trying to avoid repeating it at all—we’d actually
 achieve a smaller file size: **264 bytes**.
 This is just a very timid model, but it should help to illustrate the possibility for diminishing returns.